 What We Like:

 Betfred were also the first site to offer goals galore – a new type of bet reminiscent of the old football pools your grandad used to play.
 But instead of picking draws, you pick games where both teams will score.
-This feature alone makes Betfred worth have a look at, and with their new no deposit bet you can give it a go with no risk to your pocket.
+This feature alone makes Betfred worth have a look at.

 What We Like: